-Seats in economy are quite tightly packed – the row formation at front and for most of economy is 2-4-2, however this changes at the back where, ironically, there seems a bit more room.
+Seats in economy are quite tightly packed – the row formation at the front and for most of Economy is 2-4-2, however this changes at the back where, ironically, there seems a bit more room.

 Many of the passengers on board were large – big and tall -– what appeared to be Fijian males.